tc39/notes/meetings/2019-06/june-4.md

 AHN: How does this retroactively affect what's in the global namespace?

-MS: Short answer, It wont,
+MLS: Short answer, It wont,

 AHN: Shouldn't?